 - Don’t drop the rope before you secure it to the tree (otherwise, my dad may have been sent off down the river by himself, with me left behind)

-But he held it together amidst the danger at hand.
+But he held it together while the danger was at hand.

 Unpause

-Staunton was flowing swiftly with its newly added depth.
-To be on the safe side, we hung around the woods for another hour eating peanut butter and jelly sandwiches (my dad) and cheese and mustard sandwiches (me).
+Staunton River was flowing swiftly with its newly added depth.
+But to be on the safe side, we hung around the woods for another hour eating peanut butter and jelly sandwiches (my dad) and cheese and mustard sandwiches (me).

-Then we put in and made our way to the end of our journey.
-Because of the speed at which the water flowed, our trip was cut down by a good 45 minutes.
+Then we put in and made our way to the end of our route: from Long Island to Brookneal.
+Because of the speed at which the water flowed, our trip was cut down by a solid 45 minutes.

 My dad died on May 21, 2009, after a short yet swift battle with acute myelogenous leukemia.
 I’ve had this story in my head for 30 years, but had never written it down save for a few sentences here and there.
 If you read this today, I hope you are reminded of your own dad — your protector in childhood, the man who kept you safe, absorbing your fears into his own so your naïveté could live another day.